kerrydu/readraster/javaenvconfig.md

 netcdf_init, compiled
 ```

 Note Stata 17 is bundled with JDK 11 so that users are required to manually install and configurate JDK 17.
-See the following instruction for the configuration of JDK 17 in Stata 17.
+See the following instruction for the configuration of JDK 17 in Stata 17. => [JDK 17 Configuration Instruction](#JDK17)

 **For Chinese users, the resource in Github.com might not be accessable directly within Stata.
 Thus, the method 2) is recommended.**